trawick/edurepo/SETUP.md

 ### Configuration files

-Several configuration files have to be created on the managing system, within a certain directory structure, referred to as `rootdir` in the following documentation.
+Several configuration files have to be created within a certain directory structure on the managing system; the top directory in the structure is referred to as `rootdir` in the following documentation.
 This configuration should be kept out of public repositories as it will contain private information.
 (Consider filesystem encryption and appropriate backup strategies.)

 #### `rootdir/ansible/hosts`